alphasaft/Micro/README.md

 ### Silence !

-You may have wondered what curly brackets do when used alone :
+You may have already wondered what curly brackets do when used alone :

 ```
 [[ What is that ? ]]